aragon/lock-to-vote-plugin/TESTS.md

 │   │   └── When Calling unlock
 │   │       └── It Should revert with NoBalance
 │   └── Given The user has a locked balance 2
-│       ├── Given The user has no active votes on any open proposals │       │   └── When Calling unlock 2
+│       ├── Given No votes on open proposals and no active proposals created │       │   └── When Calling unlock 2
-│       │       └── It Should succeed and transfer the locked balance back to the user │       ├── Given The user has votes on open proposals │       │   └── When Calling unlock 3
+│       │       └── It Should succeed and transfer the locked balance back to the user │       ├── Given The user has votes on open proposals │       │   ├── Given Standard voting mode
+│       │   │   └── When Calling unlock 3
-│       │       ├── It Should call clearVote() on the plugin for each active proposal │       │       ├── It Should transfer the locked balance back to the user │       │       ├── It Should set the user's lockedBalances to 0 │       │       └── It Should emit a BalanceUnlocked event │       └── Given The user only has votes on proposals that are now closed or ended // The contract should garbage-collect the closed proposal during the check
+│       │   │       ├── It Should call clearVote() on the plugin for each active proposal │       │   │       ├── It Should transfer the locked balance back to the user │       │   │       ├── It Should set the user's lockedBalances to 0
+│       │   │       └── It Should emit a BalanceUnlocked event
+│       │   └── Given Vote replacement mode
-│           └── When Calling unlock 4
+│       │       └── When Calling unlock 4
+│       │           └── It Should revert with ProposalCreatedStillOpen
+│       └── Given The user only has votes on proposals that are now closed or ended // The contract should garbage-collect the closed proposal during the check
+│           └── When Calling unlock 5
 │               ├── It Should not attempt to clear votes for the closed proposal │               ├── It Should remove the closed proposal from knownProposalIds │               └── It Should succeed and transfer the locked balance back to the user